 At Citizens Health Rehabilitation and Sports Medicine, we provide therapy services across the disciplines including: Physical Therapy, Occupational Therapy, & Speech Therapy.
 Our services are designed to help you keep, get back or improve skills and functioning for daily living.
-(Skills are often impaired due to illness, injury or disability.)
+(Skills are often impaired due to illness, injury or disability).

 Citizen Medical Center physical therapists assist patients in restoring and maintaining optimal physical function, range of physical motion and physical abilities through exercises/stretches, alternative therapies (massage, heat, cold and ultrasound) and education/practice with mobility devices.

 Open to the public, the maintenance program includes an initial physical fitness assessment and the development of a personalized program to fit your needs.
 Patients gain access to weight machines and aerobic equipment for workout sessions from Monday through Friday for a monthly fee of $30 or $20 for 65 & older.

 The Citizens Medical Center physical therapy department partners with the Colby High School Athletic Department with the goal of decreasing the number and/or severity of injuries for young athletes.
 Through in-house and on-site education and an injury prevention program, our team works to improve the overall health and safety of community athletes.